 The purpose of the Common Good system is to create and fund community-centered participatory democracy.
-In a Common Good Community* you decide together how many Common Good Credits to issue (within safe limits) and what to fund with them.
+In a Common Good Community* you decide together how much Common Good credit to issue (within safe limits) and what to fund with it.

 * There are no specific requirements for a group of members to become a sovereign Common Good Community.
 But these Clearness Questions will help you get ready for that responsibility.